 If you want more fine-tuned control, you can click on the small cog wheel icon to the right of the playhead to bring up an enhanced console that includes its own filmstrip as well buttons to advance or rewind frame by frame.

-Once the playhead is positioned at the frame you'd like to use as the video's thumbnail image, click on the small rectangular icon just to the left of the cog wheel.
+Once you’ve positioned the playhead at the frame you’d like to use as the video’s thumbnail image, click on the small rectangular icon just to the left of the cog wheel.